Andrew Vaughn Preview, Player Props: White Sox vs. Orioles

-The Chicago White Sox, including Andrew Vaughn (batting .286 in his past 10 games, with a home run, a walk and three RBI), battle starter Dean Kremer and the Baltimore Orioles at Oriole Park at Camden Yards, Tuesday at 7:05 PM ET.
+On Wednesday, Andrew Vaughn (.297 batting average in his past 10 games, with a home run and four RBI) and the Chicago White Sox play the Baltimore Orioles, whose starting pitcher will be Kyle Gibson.
+First pitch is at 1:05 PM ET.

-He had a hitless showing in his previous game (0-for-1) against the Orioles.
+In his most recent appearance, he racked up two hits (going 2-for-4 with an RBI) against the Orioles.

 Andrew Vaughn Game Info & Props vs. the Orioles